Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 | F   |  T  |     F      |    T      |
 | F   |  F  |     F      |    F      |

-In bold, I have highlighted the only row where $a\land b$ is true.
+Highlighted is the only row where $a\land b$ is true.
 And you can see that, in this case, $a\lor b$ is true as well.
 Therefore the entailment holds.
 But, just like before when we were arguing using syntax, the entailment does not go both ways.
 There are rows where $a\lor b$ is true, but $a\land b$ is false.

 But what if the two formulae have different variables involved, or a different amount of them?
 For example, does $\lnot r$ entail $p\lor\lnot p$?
 Does $p$ entail $p\rightarrow(\lnot p\lor q)$ ?
 In order to work that out, we'd need to write one big truth table with all the variables involved on either side.
 But after that point, the idea is still the same: every time the premises are true, then the result should be true as well.
 Let's look at whether or not $\lnot r$ entails $p\lor\lnot p$: